Psilocybin Addiction Treatment

 What Does Mushroom Addiction Recovery Look Like at PRC?

-The Phoenix Recovery and Counseling Centers offer therapy, rehab, and treatment for those who struggle with psilocybin mushroom abuse.
-If the situation is serious, the patient can use our Partial Hospitalization Program (PHP) Day Program or Intensive Outpatient Program (IOP).
+The Phoenix Recovery Center offers therapy, rehab, and treatment for those who struggle with psilocybin mushroom abuse.
+If the situation is serious, the patient can use our Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program or Intensive Outpatient Program (IOP).
 For less severe cases, we also offer our General Outpatient Program (GOP).
-If Residential Treatment is necessary, the cases will be coordinated with a partnering residential treatment facility.

 Phoenix Recovery Experience